How Can Opiate Addiction Treatment Help Me?

 Breaking the body’s physical dependence on opiates marks the first step in the opiate addiction treatment process.
 This entails stopping drug use altogether, which brings on severe withdrawal effects, such as:

-Opiate addiction treatment programs administer medications that help to reduce the severity of symptoms.
-Ongoing emotional supports are also provided through support group meets, psychotherapy and group therapy sessions.
+Opiate addiction treatment programs can administer medications to reduce symptom severity and your discomfort.
+Ongoing emotional support is also provided through support group meetings, psychotherapy, and group therapy sessions.

 Breaking the Mind’s Psychological Dependence

-The psychological dependence opiate abuse breeds lies at the heart of addiction.
-Consequently, most of the opiate addiction treatment process centers on breaking the mind’s dependence on opiates, which is much harder to break than the body’s physical dependence.
+The psychological dependence lies at the heart of addiction.
+Consequently, most of the opiate addiction treatment programs center on breaking the mind’s dependence on opiates, which is much harder to break than the body’s physical dependence.

-According to Kentucky Division of Behavioral Health, psychological dependence affects the way a person thinks, as well as his or her motivations and priorities, all of which drive compulsive drug-using behavior.
-Opiate addiction treatment programs employ several interventions designed to treat different aspects of psychological dependence.
+Psychological dependence affects the way a person thinks, as well as his or her motivations and priorities, all of which drive compulsive drug-using behavior.
+Opioid addiction treatment programs employ several interventions designed to treat different aspects of psychological dependence.
 Interventions commonly used include:

-With ongoing opiate addiction treatment, a person starts to develop healthy habits, behaviors and ways of managing stress that combined, form a drug-free lifestyle.
+With ongoing opiate addiction treatment, a person begins developing healthy habits, behaviors and ways of managing stress that, combined, form a drug-free lifestyle.

 the Take-Away